Guide to visiting Hamburg with Kids

 Just as I had mentioned the World Famous Hofbrauhaus in Munich, they have opened 3 restaurants/beer halls in the city of Hamburg.
 While we didn’t have a chance to eat there this time, we did take a quick look inside and the menu looks amazing.
 The decor is also authentically German.

 Hard Rock Cafe

 Good, old fashion American food.
-It’s the kids’ favorite and they were so amazing on the train that I had to reward them… also, we like to collect their mugs and tshirts.
+It’s the kids’ favourite and they were so amazing on the train that I had to reward them… also, we like to collect their mugs and t-shirts.
 It’s still a pretty great place to eat, not too slow, always know what they have and they don’t usually mind when the kids get a little loud.

 Anywhere along the docks of Landsungbrocken

 All along the pier, there were great little cafes, street vendors and Pommes shops (fries or chip trucks, depending on where in the World you are from).
 There are also ice cream vendors here so proceed with caution, the kids will find it.